-If you love camping and need a convenient campfire equipment that you can easily cook with and take with you, then a campfire tripod is a must-have for you!
+If you love camping and need a piece of convenient campfire equipment that you can easily cook with and take with you, then a campfire tripod is a must-have for you!

 Campfire tripods are sold in stores but sometimes they just don’t have the exact features that you’re looking for.
 The cheapest ones are usually short, while the longer ones are too heavy to bring around and more expensive too.

 It’s as good as the commercial campfire tripods, maybe even better if you build it right and well.
-You can hang your dutch oven or pots weighing 30 to a maximum of around 90 lbs on it.
-You can enjoy the convenience of it even when you’re roughing it outdoors!
+You can hang your dutch oven or pots weighing 30 to a maximum of around 90 lbs on them.
+You can enjoy the convenience of the campfire tripod even when you’re roughing it outdoors!

 Learn how to build your own campfire tripod and get ideas on how you can customize it to fit your cooking needs by following the step-by-step tutorial below!

-Would you want this for your next camping trip?
+Would you want this campfire tripod for your next camping trip?

 You’ll need these materials:

 - 1/2″ Conduit (4′ long or longer; 3 sections)

 - 3 Heavy-duty Eye Bolts